Sota Omoigui M.D.

 Sota Omoigui M.D. is medical director of the L.A.
 Pain Clinic in Hawthorne, California.
 He is board certified in Anesthesia with subspecialty certification in Pain Medicine.
 He has served as an adviser to the United States, FDA Advisory Committee on Anesthetics and Life Support Devices.

-Recipient of the US FDA Advisory Committee Service Award, in recognition of distinguished service to the people of the United States of America
+He is a Recipient of the US FDA Advisory Committee Service Award, in recognition of his distinguished service to the people of the United States of America

 On July 4th, 2024, he described the